Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Photographic Tips for Capturing the Colors

 Remember to include some blue sky in your photos when possible.
-The contrast with the warm fall colors creates a striking effect that really brings the scene to life.
+The contrast with the warm fall colors creates a striking effect that brings the scene to life.

 The Climate Factor: Preparing for Fall Temperatures